But that's precisely the point. These "weeks" and "days" have very little to do with celebrating individuality, especially not "Daughter's Week".

 For me, Anorexia had nothing whatsoever to do with looks, beauty or even weight.
 Yes, really.
 For me it was a response to gastrointestinal issues (which may or may not have been similar to those my children have since developed) and most importantly, a means of exerting control in a world I felt I had little say in.

 By losing weight, a girl loses her femininity.
 She androgenises herself.
-It is a deep and fundamental rejection of what is female and feminine, embracing the asexual and often masculine whether intentional or not.
+It is a deep and fundamental rejection of what is female and feminine, embracing the asexual and often masculine, whether intentional or not.
 Female hormones are no longer produced as body fat is depleted and curves vanish.
 Menstruation stops and the figure remains or returns to looking boyish.
-(This is explored in the novel "A girl called Tim") What is also extremely interesting is that there is considerable evidence of women deliberating doing this in history, (Female "anchorites" in the Middle Ages and Early Modern Period) using self starvation as a means of gaining a foothold in a male-dominated world.
-Their views and opinions were given a level of credence otherwise denied to women at the time.
+(This is explored in more detail in the novel "A girl called Tim") What is also extremely interesting is that there is considerable evidence of women deliberating doing this in history.
+Female "anchorites" in the Middle Ages and Early Modern Period used self starvation as a means of gaining a foothold in a male-dominated world, their views and opinions were given a level of credence otherwise denied to women at the time.

 I believe there is an element of gender in Eating Disorders - Anorexia in particular today.
 Certainly for female sufferers arresting female development is exerting control over one's body and for many teenagers, whilst this might have little to do with their personal views on their femininity it feels the only part of their lives they have any control over.
 It is also something which is constantly focussed on, commented on and highlighted by the media.

 [There is also considerable credence given to the theory that girls with Anorexia often have Asperger Syndrome, which is more commonly associated with boys.
 Feeling out of control over their environment, struggling with sensory information they cannot process they attempt to exert control over their bodies instead. ]